Dental Implants in Vietnam: What Every Dental Tourism Patient Needs to Know

 |All on 4 implants (per arch)||7,000||22,600|

 |Fixed Bridge (with 6 dental implants per arch)||8,500||27,000|

 |Implant-supported dentures (per arch)||6,000||16,500|

-To learn more about the average cost of dental implant procedures in the top-quality clinics in Vietnam, check this Sample Price List.
-To learn more about dental implant packages in Vietnam, check Packages and Hot Deals.
+To learn more about the average cost of dental implant procedures in the top-quality clinics in Vietnam, check the average Dental Cost in Vietnam.
+To learn more about dental implant packages in Vietnam, check Dental Travel Packages.